 At the least invasive end of the spectrum, dietary changes such as the reduction or restriction of caffeine, alcohol, and salt can be implemented.
 In terms of medical therapy, diuretic therapy with Dyazide (triamterene and hydrochlorothiazide) can be used to decrease vestibular symptoms.5 Dietary changes and diuretics can be used for prophylaxis, while vestibulosuppressants such as valium can be used to alleviate symptoms during a Meniere’s attack.
 The injection of medications via the tympanic membrane into the middle ear space can also affect Meniere’s symptoms.
 Gentamicin, an aminoglycoside antibiotic, can be used to reduce the production of endolymph, but it has an associated risk of hearing loss.1 Intratympanic perfusion of dexamethasone contributes to the reduction of the intensity of vertigo attacks, decreases the intensity of tinnitus, and improves the average hearing threshold.6

-When these more conservative therapies fail, patients can proceed to more invasive and ablative options, which include endolymphatic sac decompression, labyrinthectomy, and vestibular neurectomy.
-ELS decompression offers the opportunity to preserve hearing while labyrinthectomy and vestibular neurectomy will destroy any residual hearing in the affected ear.
+When these more conservative therapies fail, patients can proceed to more invasive and ablative options, which include endolymphatic sac (ELS) decompression, labyrinthectomy, and vestibular neurectomy.
+ELS decompression offers the opportunity to preserve hearing, while labyrinthectomy and vestibular neurectomy will destroy any residual hearing in the affected ear.

 Rationale for Treatment